Netherlands Car Brands

 LandFighter Logo

 LandFighter parts are manufactured in the Republic of China and then shipped to the Netherlands for final assembly.
-The lineup is limited to ATVs, which are tested on mud and snow tracks before being sold.
-Vehicles are allowed in EU countries.
+The lineup is limited to ATVs that are tested on mud and snow trails before going on sale.
+The vehicles are authorized for use in EU countries.
 The main markets for LandFighter ATVs are Portugal, Spain, Luxembourg, and Belgium.

 Ruska